Wedding anniversary: History, traditions and recognition

 In some parts of the world, couples can receive special recognition from government officials for particular milestones.
-In the Commonwealth realms, a couple can receive a message from the monarch for 60th, 65th and 70th wedding anniversaries and for any wedding anniversary after that.
+In the Commonwealth realms, a couple can receive a message from the monarch for 60th, 65th and 70th wedding anniversaries and for any wedding anniversary thereafter.
 This is done by applying to Buckingham Palace in the United Kingdom or to the governor-general's office in the other Commonwealth realms.

 In Australia, couples can receive a congratulatory letter from the governor-general on the 50th and all subsequent wedding anniversaries.
 The prime minister, the Leader of the Opposition, local members of both state and federal parliaments as well as state governors may also send salutations for the same anniversaries.

 In Canada, couples can also receive a message from the governor-general for the 50th anniversary and every fifth anniversary after that.

 In the United States, a couple can receive an anniversary greeting card from the president for the 50th and all subsequent anniversaries.

-Roman Catholics may apply for a papal blessing through their local diocese for wedding anniversaries of a special nature (25th, 50th, 60th, etc.).
+Catholics may apply for a papal blessing through their local diocese for wedding anniversaries of a special nature (25th, 50th, 60th, etc.).

-Celebration and gifts
+Commercial gifts

 Some significant anniversaries have names that suggest appropriate or traditional gifts, such as a silver or platinum jubilee.
 Gifts may be exchanged by spouses or given by guests at parties; they may also influence an anniversary party's theme or decoration.
-These gifts vary in different countries, but some anniversary years now have well-established connections common to many nations; a popular analogy are the numerous jubilees thrown to celebrate anniversary milestones in the reigns of English monarchs, all of which are also associated with precious stones or metals.
+These gifts vary in different countries, but some anniversary years now have well-established connections common to many nations; a popular analogy are the numerous jubilees thrown to celebrate anniversary milestones in the reigns of English and British monarchs, all of which are also associated with precious stones or metals.